1986 World Series: Game 7

 In the hours that followed the end of Game 6, a rainstorm passed over the New York metropolitan area.
 The field at Shea Stadium was rendered unplayable and Game 7 was postponed one night, moving to Monday, October 27.

 The pitching matchup was originally supposed to feature Ron Darling, the starter for Games 1 and 4 who had yet to allow an earned run in the World Series, going up against Oil Can Boyd, who started and lost Game 3 by giving up six runs.

 The rainout offered a chance for both managers to adjust their pitching strategies if they desired.
-Mets manager Davey Johnson, who had employed a three-man rotation for the series consisting of Darling, Dwight Gooden, and Bob Ojeda, chose to stick with Darling, who would be pitching on his normal four days rest.
-Red Sox manager John McNamara, however, decided to change his plans.
-The rainout enabled Bruce Hurst, who had only allowed two runs against the Mets in his wins in Games 1 and 5, to get a third day of rest before the series ended; since he was now available to use as a starter again, McNamara opted to start him ahead of Boyd.
+The Mets had been using a three-man rotation with each of their starters pitching on three days' rest, with Darling followed by Dwight Gooden and then Bob Ojeda.
+Instead of throwing Gooden, his ace, in Game 7 on three days' rest, manager Davey Johnson stuck with his rotation and gave the start to Darling, who was now pitching on his normal four days' rest.

+The Red Sox, however, decided to go in a different direction.
+Bruce Hurst, who as mentioned above would have been the series MVP had the Red Sox won Game 6, gained a third day of rest with the rainout and, since he had pitched so well in his two starts in the series against the Mets in Games 1 and 5, manager John McNamara gave him the ball for the decisive Gane 7.

-After Boyd received word he was not starting the final game of the series, he went down into the visitors' clubhouse and remained in there alone for some time.
-McNamara dispatched pitching coach Bill Fischer to find Boyd, and Fischer discovered that the Oil Can had consumed a great deal of alcohol and was in no condition to function, much less play.
+Boyd did not take kindly to being replaced by Hurst.
+After he disappeared into the clubhouse and had been missing for sone time, McNamara dispatched pitching coach Bill Fischer to find him.
+When Fischer discovered the Oil Can in the clubhouse, Boyd was so heavily intoxicated that he could not even function, much less be available to pitch if he was needed.
 Fischer moved Boyd into the manager's office where he locked the door and left him for the entire game.

 In the 500th game played in World Series history, Boston got to Darling early, recording three runs in the second inning.
 Dwight Evans and Rich Gedman hit back to back home runs to lead the inning off and with two out, Wade Boggs drove in Dave Henderson with a single for a 3–0 Red Sox lead.